 Sound simulations on school acoustics

 Good acoustics in schools are vital for many deaf children to be able to listen and learn effectively.
-NDCS believes it is one of several barriers to deaf children’s success at school.
+We believe it is one of several barriers to deaf children’s success at school.
 But what does it actually sound like for a deaf child in a classroom with a poor listening environment?

 This part of the website contains a number of sound simulations that will give you an insight into what it is like being a deaf child in a classroom with poor acoustics, and also the difference that good acoustics makes.